jonaslacandola0617/the-wild-oasis/README.md

 npm run dev
 ```

----

 ## ⚙️ Supabase Configuration

 - Enable **RLS (Row-Level Security)** on all tables
 - Add policies for SELECT, INSERT, UPDATE, DELETE
 - Use Supabase Storage for cabin image uploads
-- (Optional) Add a foreign key relationship to `auth.users` for multi-user support

----

 ## 📸 Screenshots